Treatment for IBS

 People also refer to IBS as spastic colitis, mucous colitis, and nervous colon.
 It is a chronic condition.
 However, its symptoms tend to change over the years.
 Symptoms often improve as individuals learn to manage the condition.

-Irritable bowel syndrome (IBS) affects between 6–18% of people worldwide.
-This condition involves changes in frequency or form of bowel movements and lower abdominal pain.
+Irritable bowel syndrome (IBS) affects between 6 and 18% of people worldwide.
+This condition involves changes in the frequency or form of bowel movements and lower abdominal pain.

 IBS can cause intestinal damage in some cases.
 However, that is not common.
-IBS doesn’t increase your risk of gastrointestinal cancers, but it can still have a significant effect on your life.
+IBS doesn’t increase your risk of gastrointestinal cancer, but it can still have a significant effect on your life.

-Irritable Bowel Syndrome or IBS is a gastrointestinal disorder also called spastic colon which affects the colon or the large intestine.
+Irritable Bowel Syndrome, or IBS, is a gastrointestinal disorder, also called spastic colon, that affects the colon or the large intestine.
 The diagnosis of IBS is rather difficult, and it is done by excluding other diseases.
-IBS is common among people between the ages of 20 to 40, and it is prevalent in women than men.
-Despite the fact that Irritable Bowel Syndrome is not a palatable experience, it is not life-threatening.
+IBS is common among people between the ages of 20 and 40, and it is more prevalent in women than men.
+Even though irritable bowel syndrome is not a palatable experience, it is not life-threatening.

 What are the causes of IBS?

-It is unclear the causes of IBS, but experts believe that microbial factors may play a key role.
+The causes of IBS are unclear, but experts believe that microbial factors may play a key role.
 Scientists have linked it to food poisoning.
-In fact, 1 in 9 people who experience food poisoning develops IBS at a later date.
-It seems that the microbes involved in infectious gastroenteritis may have an impact on the immune system that leads to long-term changes in the gut.
+1 in 9 people who experience food poisoning develops IBS at a later date.
+It seems that the microbes involved in infectious gastroenteritis may impact the immune system and lead to long-term changes in the gut.

 Possible causes of IBS include: